anyshake/observer/README.md

 ## Credits

-The project is maintained by **SensePlex Limited**, a UK-based company dedicated to developing open-source hardware and software.
+This project is maintained by **SensePlex Limited**, a UK-based company dedicated to developing open-source hardware and software.

-All rights, including the right of interpretation, reproduction, distribution, and commercial use, are reserved by **SensePlex Limited**.

-For any inquiries, please refer to the contact information provided on the [AnyShake GitHub organization page](https://github.com/anyshake).
+## License

+This project is dual-licensed:

+1. **Open Source License (AGPLv3):**
+   You may use, modify, and redistribute this project under the terms of the GNU Affero General Public License version 3.0.
+This license requires that any derivative works also be released under the same license.

+2. **Commercial License:**
+   If you intend to use this project in closed-source, commercial, or proprietary applications, please contact us at [anyshake@senseplex.net](mailto:anyshake@senseplex.net) to obtain a commercial license.

+---

 ![Star History Chart](https://api.star-history.com/svg?repos=anyshake/observer&type=Date)